Clinical Music Therapist (Older Adult Focus), part time

 Bachelors Degree in Music Therapy required.

-Individual must be a Board-Certified Music Therapist (MT-BC) or must pass the Certification Examination within the first year of employment; possess excellent verbal, written, interpersonal and musical skills; be committed to a cognitive behavioral, data based approach; have a valid driver’s license and access to a car to drive to work sites; personally adhere to all established personnel policies and practices of The Levine School of Music; and encourage a respectful, healthy, and productive work environment for the staff, clients, and volunteers with whom he/she works and supervises.
+Individual must be a Board-Certified Music Therapist (MT-BC) or must pass the Certification Examination within the first year of employment; possess excellent verbal, written, interpersonal, and musical skills; be committed to a cognitive behavioral, data based approach; have a valid driver’s license and access to a car to drive to work sites; personally adhere to all established personnel policies and practices of Levine Music; and encourage a respectful, healthy, and productive work environment for the staff, clients, and volunteers with whom he/she works and supervises.

 Levine Music is an Equal Opportunity Employer